okv/east/README.md

 This is useful while you develop and test your migration.

-You also can export `tags` array from migration and then migrate only migrations that satisfied expression specified by `--tag` option.
+You also can export `tags` array from migration and then migrate only migrations that satisfied expression specified by option `--tag`.
 Expression consists of tag names and boolean operators `&`, `|` and `!`.
 For example, following command will migrate all migrations that have tag `tag1` and not have tag `tag2`: